Parabiosis: Aging research

 Chronic diseases of age are studied by conjoining an older animal with a younger animal.
 Known as heterochronic parabiosis, this process has been used in studies to investigate the age-related and disease-related changes in the composition of the blood, especially plasma proteome.
 This process could be used to research cardiovascular disease, diabetes, osteoarthritis, and Alzheimer's disease.
 As animals age, their oligodendrocytes reduce in efficiency, resulting in decreased myelination, causing negative effects on the central nervous system (CNS).
 Julia Ruckh and fellow researchers have used parabiosis to study remyelination from adult stem cells to see if conjoining young with older mice could reverse or delay this process.
 The two mice were conjoined in the experiment, and demyelination was induced via injection into the older mice.
 The experiment determined that the younger mice's factors reversed CNS demyelination in older mice by revitalizing the oligodendrocytes.
 The monocytes from the younger mice also enhanced the older mice's ability to clear myelin debris because the young monocytes can clear lipids from myelin sheaths more effectively than older monocytes.
 The conjoining of the two animals reversed the effects of age on the myelination cells.
 The ability of the young mouse's cells was unaffected.
 Enhanced immunity from the younger mouse also promoted the general health of the older mouse in each pair.
 The results of this experiment could lead to therapy processes for people with demyelinating diseases like multiple sclerosis.

+Studies using heterochronic parabiosis have shown that exposure of old mice to young blood can reverse some age-related impairments in multiple tissues, including the brain, liver, heart, and skeletal muscle.
+Conversely, young mice exposed to old blood often show signs of accelerated aging.